 Manufacturers of roofing products also promulgate standard details.
 These may also be suitable for standard conditions.
 Many of these details are available in CADD.
 However, manufacturer's details typically include propriety names for various products used in the assembly.
 Hence, modification of the details to delete propriety names will typically be necessary.

-Modifying Reference Details: Whenever reference details are considered for inclusion in the contract drawings (or via reference in the technical specifications), the architect should determine whether or not the standard detail needs to be modified to account for unusual weather or building conditions.
+Modifying Reference Details: Whenever reference details are considered for inclusion in the contract drawings (or via reference in the technical specifications), the roof designer should determine whether or not the standard detail needs to be modified to account for unusual weather or building conditions.
 Standard details typically provide suitable performance when properly executed, provided the weather at the site and the building itself is "standard."
 If unusual weather conditions are expected during the life of the roof (such as very high wind loads, frequent wind-driven rain, accumulation of slush under snow), standard details may need to be modified to accommodate the non-standard conditions in which they will be required to perform in.
 For example, in areas where deep accumulation of slush under snow is anticipated, the height of base flashings should be increased above the typical 8" (200 mm).

 The introduction and rapid acceptance of single-ply membranes into the U.S. roofing market in the 1970s was likely the most significant roofing industry change in twentieth century.
 Another notable development in the 1970s was the widespread acceptance of plastic foam roof insulations, although this pales in comparison with the development of single-ply membranes.
 It is doubtful that another issue will be as revolutionary as the introduction of the single-plies.
 Since the single-ply revolution, changes in the roofing industry have been primarily driven by environmental and worker health issues and the pursuit of methods to reduce the amount of labor needed to install roof systems.

 Worker Health Regulations

 The most notable impact of worker health regulations on the roofing industry pertained to asbestos.
 Prior to 1990, asbestos fibers were used in a variety of products, including asbestos-reinforced base flashings for built-up roofs, asbestos-fibrated roof coatings and asphalt roof cements and cement-asbestos shingles.
 The asbestos-containing roofing materials generally offered very good performance, but due to health concerns of workers exposed to asbestos fibers during product manufacturing, product installation and roof system demolition, asbestos-containing fibers have for the most-part been phased out.
 In many instances, the reinforcing fibers and products that were initially introduced to replace asbestos offered very poor performance.

-Environmental concerns have also affected products containing volatile organic compounds (VOCs).
+Environmental concerns have affected products containing volatile organic compounds (VOCs).
 With some products, the VOC (commonly referred to as "solvent") content has been reduced.
 In other instances, there has been a move to water-based rather than solvent-based products.
 It is uncertain how successful the reduced VOC products and the newer water-based products will be.

 Environmental concerns resulted in the following roof design trends beginning in the mid- to late-1990s:

-In cooling-dominated climates, there has also been interest and regulations regarding high emittance roof surfaces.
+High Emittance Roof Surfaces: In cooling-dominated climates, there has also been interest and regulations regarding high emittance roof surfaces.

-Over the past several decades there have been a variety of application equipment, system designs and product developments aimed at reducing the amount of labor to install roof systems.
+Over the past several decades there have been a variety of application equipment, system designs, and product developments aimed at reducing the amount of labor to install roof systems.
 Trends since the 1990s include the following:

-- Wider sheets: Wider single-ply sheets for mechanically attached application are now available.
+Wider sheets: Wider single-ply sheets for mechanically attached application are now available.
 Originally, sheets were approximately 5' wide.
 10' wide sheets were eventually available, and then 12' wide sheets.
 With the wider sheets, fewer rows of membrane fasteners are required and there are fewer time-consuming field seams to fabricate.

-- Mechanized rooftop application equipment: Although a variety of mechanized application equipment (such as aggregate spreaders, roof cutters and tear-off machines) was in use prior to the 1990s, the weight of the equipment has increased.
+Mechanized rooftop application equipment: Although a variety of mechanized application equipment (such as aggregate spreaders, roof cutters and tear-off machines) was in use prior to the 1990s, the weight of the equipment has increased.
 On larger jobs, it is not uncommon to see ATVs (four-wheelers) being used to transport materials on the roof.
-Larger, and thus heavier ballast spreaders are also available.
+Larger, and thus heavier, ballast spreaders are also available.
 While these heavier pieces of equipment should not be detrimental to buildings with strong roof decks and deck support structures, the heavier equipment can damage older buildings with weak (or deteriorated) decks and/or deck support structures.

 Relevant Codes and Standards

-Prior to 1990, the three model building codes (BOCA National Building Code, Standard Building Code and the Uniform Building Code) contained few provisions pertaining to roof systems.
+Prior to 1990, the three model building codes (BOCA National Building Code, Standard Building Code, and the Uniform Building Code) contained few provisions pertaining to roof systems.
 Additional provisions were added to these codes during the 1990s.
 The International Building Code (IBC) has many provisions related to roof systems, including reroofing projects.
 Code requirements pertaining to roof systems originally primarily addressed life-safety issues, such as fire resistance.
 However, the IBC also includes provisions pertaining to general serviceability, such as minimum roof slope.

 Building code requirements can be quite different from those of the membrane manufacturer or FM Global.
 It is therefore important for the roof system designer to carefully consider the code requirements.
 The designer should determine if a building code has been adopted for the locale where the roof will be installed and, if so, what edition of the code is to be used.
 If the building occurs in an area that has not adopted a building code, it is prudent for the designer to voluntarily comply with the roofing-related provisions of a current edition of a model code such as the IBC.

 The building code may have specific requirements regarding documentation to be provided to the building department.
-For example, the IBC has construction document requirements in sections 106.1.1 and 1603.1.4 (2003 edition).
+For example, the IBC has construction document requirements in sections 107 and 1603 (2012 edition).

 Most building departments possess little expertise related to roof systems.
 Designers should therefore not rely upon the building department to discover non-code compliance during their plan review.
 Also, most building department's inspectors do not inspect the roof system.
 Those departments that do inspect the roof likely possess insufficient knowledge of all of the systems that they could encounter.